pabloordonez/programming-course/01.introduction-to-programming/readme.md

     at internal/main/run_main_module.js:17:47
 ```

-As you can see, the program failed to execute, giving as a hit of what failed.
-It says "result is not defined".
-This is completely correct, because result only exists in the context of the function, and we are calling to the `console.log(...)` outside the context of the function, the scope of the function.
+As you can see, the program failed to execute, giving us a hint of what failed.
+It says _"result is not defined"_.
+This is completely correct, because the variable `result` only exists in the context of the function, and we are calling to the `console.log(...)` outside the context of the function: the scope of the function.

 This is an important concept in programming.
 In general, whenever we execute code, that code is subject to the execution context.
 This can produce several errors or problems if we don't understand the effects.